-PRTLI was funded with € 3.5 m national funds and 3.5 EU Structural Funds until 2013.
+PRTLI was funded with € 3.5 mn national funds and € 3.5 mn Structural Funds until 2013.
 It has been essential to the transformation of Ireland to an innovation driven economy supporting world class research in the country and building up capacity with both Irish and international researchers.
-Evaluations indicators show a threefold increase in the research base, 50 business projects with commercial impact € 754 m.
+Evaluations indicators show a threefold increase in the research base, 50 business projects with commercial impact € 754 mn.
 One of the most important lessons from the Irish PRTLI success is "Seek to integrate various features into a single funding scheme including an emphasis on research investments, the creation of a more competitive critical mass of research effort and strengthening linkages between teaching and research" and "Clearly elaborate expected commercial and economic impacts at the point of funding and continuously monitor throughout each stage of the research process".

-The political agenda is motivated by a concern of Public Sector Innovation and New Public Management policy based on openness and communication.
+The political agenda is motivated by a concern of Public Sector Innovation and New Public Management policy based on openness and communication with the vision to create a coherent ecosystem, where the various actors "talk to each other".
 In FP7 Ireland secured more than 150% of its original target and three times the FP6 drawdown.
-The Irish FP7 evaluation explicitly recognizes the strong synergies between the national and FP7 indicating that "national programmes provide a valuable underpinning for subsequent success within the European RTD Framework Programme"28 Synergies were addressed early on by the Inter-Departmental Committee on Science and Technology (IDC).
+The Irish FP7 evaluation explicitly recognizes the strong synergies between the national and FP7 indicating that "national programmes provide a valuable underpinning for subsequent success within the European RTD Framework Programme" (Technopolis Group, 2016, p.4) Synergies were addressed early on by the Inter-Departmental Committee on Science and Technology (IDC).
 This has been long time in operation, seeking to develop a particular open, communicative, co-ordinated culture and there are certainly trickle down effects through their own organisational structures and to their subsidiary agencies.
-Some early (1990s) quite significant disconnects between Government Departments who had a functional responsibility for sectoral R&D (e.g. Health, Marine, Agriculture, Energy, Environment, Telecommunications) and those Departments who https://dbei.gov.ie/en/Publications/Publication-files/Ex-post-evaluation-of-Ireland%E2%80%99s-Participation-in-the-7th-EU-Framework-Programme.pdf p.4 funded research in Universities for education and training and industrial application purposes (Education and Enterprise Development29 respectively) resulted in the establishment of an IDC for S&T. Motivated and chaired by the Enterprise Development Department, the role of the Committee is to ensure that each Government Department will be aware, informed and consulted about all plans and investment decisions of all other Departments (with an RTDI budgetary function).
+Some early (1990s) quite significant disconnects between Government Departments who had a functional responsibility for sectoral R&D (e.g. Health, Marine, Agriculture, Energy, Environment, Telecommunications) and those Departments who funded research in Universities for education & training and industrial application purposes (Education and Enterprise Development respectively) resulted in the establishment of an IDC for S&T. Motivated and chaired by the Enterprise Development Department, the role of the Committee is to ensure that each Government Department will be aware, informed and consulted about all plans and investment decisions of all other Departments (with an RTDI budgetary function).
 Importantly, the Finance Department is also a member of the IDC responsible for the allocation of all Department RTDI budgets and with overall policy responsibility for the Structural Funds and primary responsibility for ERDF.
 Other functions, apart from communication, consultation and co-ordination, of the IDC inter alia include: The development of a national position with regard to Ireland's position and priorities for EU Framework Programmes; The development of national STI Strategies (e.g. Innovation 2020 in Dec.2015) and Priority Setting exercises (e.g. RIS3); Recommendations to Government regarding Ireland's membership of international organisations (e.g. CERN).
 Specific examples of success include the downstream and upstream funding mentioned below.
 The lesson from Ireland is that all these good practices emerge from the overall common understanding and coordination of ministries and independent agencies, all following the same strategy.